nl-digigo/COINS_2.0/docs/coinsweb/semantics.md

 This command uses java to run the coins-validator. the -Xmx8G argument specifies that java can use 8Gigabytes of Ram.
 The '-l' argument specifies that the validator produces a log file.
 The run config.yml points to the yml file.
 The yml file can specify a Coinscontainer.
 This can be overriden by specifying a container in the command.
 In this case the 'yourContainer.ccr' will be validated.

 yml configuration
 The yml contains a reference to the GraphDB sparql endpoint.
-The default yml file points to http://localhost:7200 as default sparql endpoint which corresponds with the default endpoint for GraphDB.
+The default yml file points to [http://localhost:7200](http://localhost:7200) as default sparql endpoint which corresponds with the default endpoint for GraphDB.
 When your graphDB uses another endpoint then you will need to change the yml accordingly.
 The yml also contains a reference to the Pro-File.
 The validator comes with a default Pro-File named 'COINSLite.xml'.
 The yml points to this file.
 If you would like to use another Pro-File then you change the yml file to point to the other Pro-File.
 The validator can export the results in JSON,xml and in HTML.
 The following snippet can be addes to the yml file to produce json and xml reports:
- <- type: json
+* type: json

  location:

      type: file

      path: report.json

- - type: xml
+* type: xml

-   location:
+location

      type: file

-     path: report.xml>
+     path: report.xml